How to become a GP specialist with the RACGP

 Entry to the RACGP AGPT program is a merit-based process involving the RACGP and GP Synergy.
 Find out more, including interview details, below.

-Applied for the 2021 final AGPT intake?
+Applied for the 2022 AGPT program?

 Kick start your GP career

 The RACGP stage 2 assessment with GP Synergy will be in the format of Multiple Mini Interviews (MMIs).
+For the 2022 first intake, these will be conducted online by Zoom.

 For information about the interview content and how to prepare, please contact the RACGP.